Where to Hike After You’ve Finished the Appalachian Trail

 What to do when your thru-hike is through.

-It’s a well-known fact among backpackers that hiking only leads to more hiking.
+IT’S A WELL KNOWN FACT among backpackers that hiking only leads to more hiking.
 Sure, when you’ve spent the past five months on the Appalachian Trail, a quiet spell at home doesn’t look too bad.
 Still, it’s only a matter of time before the itch to travel comes back and you start looking for your next big challenge.

 For Appalachian vets and distance junkies everywhere, these treks are as big as they come.